stringtree/stringtree-migrate/README.md

 The main Stringtree Migrate code does not need any configuration, other than setting up the correct driver and scripts to pass in to the migrator.

 At the moment, the built-in unit tests require a running mysql instance and some environment variables to tell the tests how to connect to the database.
-It is intended that both the mysql driver and the tests will soon be separated into their own module.
+It is intended that both the mysql driver and its tests will soon be separated into their own module.